 - £100,000 is to be retained for an unforeseen emergency or other unexpected need.
-This amount isa) arrived at after considering risks and how much might be needed for such contingencies; this involves judgment of events that may occur and their likelihood. - Expenditure budget a small contingency fund to meet unforeseen operational costs.
-The expenditure b) budget is some £1,099,000.
-It is suggested that a 10% contingency (say £100,000) be retained for unexpected and unforeseen operational expenditure.

-Uncertainty over future income.
+This amount is arrived at after considering risks and how much might be needed for such contingencies; this involves judgment of events that may occur and their likelihood. - Expenditure budget a small contingency fund to meet unforeseen operational costs.
+The expenditure budget is some £1,099,000.
+It is suggested that a 10% contingency (say £100,000) be retained for unexpected and unforeseen operational expenditure. - Uncertainty over future income.
 Most well run organisations retain reserves equivalent to a number of weeks or months of equivalent income to allow time to develop new sources of income or to cut-back on related expenditure.
-Potential significant loss of income could result from a downturn in economic c) activity or an increase in fuel costs resulting in fewer tourists, a major disaster in the area, bad weather, pollution incident, or loss of reputation e.g. bathing water deterioration, etc. It is recommended that the equivalent of 6 months income be retained to cater for this risk which would amount to around £700,000.

-Planned spending commitments which cannot be met from future income would imply a need for a specific sum to be set aside, often this amount will be included within designations in the accounts.

-d) Given the predicted surplus for each year there is scope to include some of the recurring planned expenditure within the annual budget.
-There are higher cost initiatives e.g. resurfacing of car parks, roadways etc., that will necessitate identification and retention of significant sums within the accounts.

-Cash Flow - organisations require a working balance to cover 'troughs' in the cash budget.
-Based on the financial year the cash flow is expected to be positive throughout the year i.e. income generated should exceed expenditure.
-Where significant one off expenditure is incurred e.g. resurfacing use of e) should exceed expenditure.
+Potential significant loss of income could result from a downturn in economic - c) activity or an increase in fuel costs resulting in fewer tourists, a major disaster in the area, bad weather, pollution incident, or loss of reputation e.g. bathing water deterioration, etc. It is recommended that the equivalent of 6 months income be retained to cater for this risk which would amount to around £700,000. - Planned spending commitments which cannot be met from future income would imply a need for a specific sum to be set aside, often this amount will be included within designations in the accounts. - d) Given the predicted surplus for each year there is scope to include some of the recurring planned expenditure within the annual budget.
+There are higher cost initiatives e.g. resurfacing of car parks, roadways etc., that will necessitate identification and retention of significant sums within the accounts. - Cash Flow organisations require a working balance to cover 'troughs' in the cash budget.
+Based on the financial year the cash flow is expected to be positive throughout the year i.e. income generated - e) should exceed expenditure.
 Where significant one off expenditure is incurred e.g. resurfacing, use of reserves would be used to cover any shortfalls.
-As such no sum is set aside for this specific purpose - especially given the sums detailed above (a to d).
+As such no sum is set aside for this specific purpose especially given the sums detailed above (a to d).

+In summary the Reserves to be retained amount to :-